souvikmaji/open-archive/README.md

 - Content Preservation: Perfect for users who want to see how web pages looked at different times, preserving content that might otherwise be lost or changed.
 - Research & Reference: Ideal for academic research, content creators, and anyone needing to reference past versions of web pages.
 - User-Friendly: With its clean interface and straightforward functionality, accessing the web's history has never been easier.
-- Take control of your browsing experience and uncover the hidden stories behind your favourite websites.
+- Take control of your browsing experience and uncover the hidden stories behind your favorite websites.

 **Install Open Archive today and start exploring the web’s rich history!**